robertwayne/dpymenus/README.md

     from dpymenus import Poll
     menu3 = Poll(ctx, timeout=60)

-Note the timeout parameter.
+Note the timeout argument.
 This is the time, in seconds, before the poll ends.
 It defaults to 5 minutes.

 It is important that you only add two pages here.